Wolfson College Students’ Association Standing Orders

-The President shall not ordinarily vote except in the case of a tie, in which case he or she shall have the casting vote.
+The President shall not ordinarily vote except in the case of a tie, in which case they shall have the casting vote.

 Quorum for any resolutions shall be five (5) Officers of WCSA Committee, excluding the President, or should any Offices be vacant, quorum shall be half the number of occupied Offices.

 Meetings of WCSA Committee must normally be open to the public though reserved business may be discussed among only Officers and Representatives of WCSA Committee as necessary.

 Agendas and minutes of Meetings of WCSA Committee must be made public.
 Agendas shall be posted not less than seven (7) days prior to Meetings of WCSA Committee.
 Minutes shall be posted not less than seven (7) days after being approved.

 Once per year, during Full Lent Term, WCSA Committee shall hold an Annual General Meeting which is open to all Members.
 All Members of WCSA present at the Annual General Meeting shall have one single non-transferable vote.